FabianLander/fabianlander.github.io/index.md

     <div class="content-card">
       <section class="content-section">
         <h2>About Me</h2>
         <p>Hello!
 I'm a PhD student in the Geometry, Groups and Dynamics division at the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany.
-I work under the supervision of JProf.
-Dr. James Farre as part of Anna Wienhard's research group.</p>
+I work under the supervision of James Farre as part of Anna Wienhard's research group.</p>

         <p>My research focuses on affine measured foliations and dilation structures.
-Here's a typical picture I would draw on a blackboard if someone would ask me what I work on:</p>
+Here's a picture I would draw on a blackboard if someone would ask me what I work on:</p>

         <div class="blackboard-image">
           <picture>